MADISON JUNIOR HIGH SCHOOL

 The intent of an attendance policy is to encourage students in their attendance at school.
 Students should be absent only for legitimate, verifiable reasons.

 It is the responsibility of the student and parent/guardian to verify all absences when the student is gone.
-Students at Madison Junior High School will be allowed no more than eight verifiable absences in each class period in each trimester.
-All absences must be appropriately cleared with the school office within two days of the actual absence.
+Students at Madison Junior High School will be allowed no more than eight verifiable absences in each class period in each trimester. (*Changed for the 2020 school year) All absences must be appropriately cleared with the school office within two days of the actual absence.
 Contacting the school does not change the fact that a student was absent, only that it was for a legitimate reason.
+If a student misses more than 10 minutes of a class, the tardy will be marked as an absence.
 Unverified absences not appropriately cleared may be treated as a sluff and in-school suspension or suspension could result.

 Exception to the Eight Day Rule